lesommer/lesommer.github.io/publications.md

 ## Submitted papers and papers in revision

  1. Durand et al. Learning-based methods and the future of numerical modeling.
 Submitted to the *Annual Review of Marine Science* (sollicited manuscript)
  1. Barge A. et al. Deploying Machine Learning components coupled to Earth System Models with OASIS3-MCT (v6) and Eophis (v1.1).
 Submitted to *Geophysical Model Development*.
+Discussion paper on egusphere doi:[10.5194/egusphere-2026-854](https://doi.org/10.5194/egusphere-2026-854).
  1. Uchida et al. A strictly geostrophic product of sea-surface velocities from the SWOT fast-sampling phase.
 Submitted to *Geophysical Research Letters*. preprint on arXiv:[2601.18182](https://arxiv.org/abs/2601.18182)
  1. Botvynko et al. Neural ocean forecasting from sparse satellite-derived observations: a case-study for SSH dynamics and altimetry data.
 Submitted to *Environmental Data Science*. preprint on arXiv:[2512.22152](https://arxiv.org/abs/2512.22152)
  1. Serazin et al. Scales of baroclinic instability in a submesoscale-rich simulation of the North Atlantic ocean.
 Submitted to *Geophysical Researh Letters*, under revision.